I Tested 8 EmbedSocial Alternatives: Better Social Feed + Review Tools (2026)

 Where it falls short

 Flockler does not offer Google Reviews or any review aggregation — the same gap as Curator.io.
 If review management is part of your strategy, Flockler does not address it.
-Pricing starts at $94 to $129 per month (depending on annual vs. monthly billing), making it three to four times more expensive than most alternatives on this list.
+Pricing starts at $129 per month for the Basic plan, making it several times more expensive than most alternatives on this list.
 Only a fourteen-day trial is available with no ongoing free plan.
 Design templates are clean but not as visually diverse as CollectSocials' library.

 Pricing